Mikey Walsh: Career

+In 2014 and 2015, Walsh was added to The Independents Rainbow List of the most influential British LGBT people.
+In 2015, Walsh was filmed to share his coming out story for The Albert Kennedy Trust's winter appeal.

-The film adaptation of Walsh's first book, Gypsy Boy, was in development, with the screenplay adapted by James Graham.
-X+Y director Morgan Matthews was set to direct, and Benedict Cumberbatch was set to play Walsh's Father.
+The film adaptation of Gypsy Boy was announced to be in development since soon after the memoir's publication, with the screenplay adapted by James Graham.
+X+Y director Morgan Matthews was set to direct, and Benedict Cumberbatch was set to play Walsh's father.
+As of 2025, it is still in pre-production.

-LGBT

-Walsh was filmed for the first time to share his coming out story for The Albert Kennedy Trust's winter appeal.

-Walsh has been featured in Attitudes "Gay Role Models" issue, and has written various guest columns for Gay Times.
+In the years since the publication of his memoirs, Walsh has been featured in Attitudes "Gay Role Models" issue, and has written various guest columns for Gay Times.